-12 U.S. Hotels Every Beauty Enthusiast Must Visit
+13 US Hotels Every Beauty Enthusiast Must Visit

 Teton Mountain Lodge & Spa

 Take in one of the most beautiful views in the United States at this lodge.
-The spa fuses together Indonesian- and Thai-inspired treatments like their Balinese Massage and Noni Anti-Aging Nail Treatment.
-You can recharge thanks to the nature-inspired elements like herbs, salts, mud, and spring water that they include in their treatments.
+The spa fuses Indonesian- and Thai-inspired treatments, like its Balinese massage and Noni Anti-Aging Nail Treatment.
+You can recharge thanks to the nature-inspired elements like herbs, salts, mud and spring water included in their treatments.

 Photo: